felixlopz/hubrise-test-task/content/contributing/en/video-guide.md

 ## Introduction

-This guide includes useful commands for generating the files and images used when contributing the HubRise web site.
+This guide includes useful commands for generating short videos that can be used when contributing the HubRise website.

 ## Recommendations for Videos

-* Capture images and videos at **720p (1280 \* 720)** resolution.
+- Capture images and videos at **720p (1280 x 720 px)** resolution.

-* Capture content such as browsers without the address or menu bar to hide URLs and other information that is not usually visible to the public.
+- Capture content such as browsers without the address or menu bar to hide URLs and other information that is not usually visible to the public.

 ## Required Software

 You should convert movie files into other formats using the following programs.
 When possible, the use of Open Source software is preferred.

 - ffmpeg - converts movie files.
 It can be installed with `apt-get install ffmpeg` (Linux) or `brew install ffmpeg` (Mac).
 An executable file is available to download for Windows.